(Photo by Macall Polay/©Warner Bros.)

 Critics Consensus: The Human Voice unites Pedro Almodóvar and Tilda Swinton for a short film whose rich rewards are belied by its abbreviated length.

-A woman watches time passing next to the suitcases of her ex-lover -- who is supposed to come pick her...
+A woman watches time passing next to the suitcases of her ex-lover (who is supposed to come pick them up,...
 [More]

 Critics Consensus: A documentary that feels like a heist thriller, The Lost Leonardo paints an arresting portrait of some of the art world's most colorful characters.